Printing Terms

 RGB

-Red Green Blue, the colors used by a computer monitor to create color images on the screen.
+Red Green Blue which are the colors used by a computer monitor to create color images on the screen.
 When all three colors are combined over each other the color of light is white.

 Rosette

-the formation created by the dots that make up four-color images.
-The dots, in magenta (red), cyan (blue), yellow, and black, overlap each other in a cluster.
+The formation created by the dots that make up four-color images.
+The dots of cyan, magenta, yellow and black overlap each other in a cluster.
 Because the dots are not perfectly round, and because they are turned at angles to each other, this cluster resembles the arrangement of petals in a rose.
-See also four-color process
+See also four-color process.

 Rosin